-A. Hollingbourne Station to Broad Street (13/4 km)
+A. Hollingbourne Station to Broad Street (13⁄4 km)

-1. Arriving from London on Platform 2, do not cross the footbridge to the main station exit but go through a gate by this bridge onto a new "public wayside path" going back alongside the tracks.
-Where this new path ends at a former crossing point (closed by Network Rail in 2019) continue in much the same direction near the field edge, ignoring a footpath across the field.

-Be aware that the right of way across the farm fields in this section has not always been clearly marked out.
+- 1. Arriving from London on Platform 2, do not cross the footbridge to the main station exit but go through a gate by this bridge onto a new "public wayside path" going back alongside the tracks.
+Where this new path ends at a former crossing point (closed by Network Rail in 2019) continue in much the same direction along the field edge, ignoring another footpath across the field. - Be aware that the right of way across the farm fields in this section has not always been clearly marked out. - 2.
+In the field corner go through the tree boundary, crossing a ditch on a plank bridge and emerging into the bottom corner of a large irregularly-shaped field.
+Follow a faint path going diagonally up across it, heading NNW towards the left-hand end of the second clump of trees projecting into it, 250m away. - 3.
+On reaching these trees bear right to head towards a couple of pine trees about 150m away, with the North Downs visible beyond.
+After going between (or skirting) them carry on alongside a wood.
+Halfway along ignore a footpath branching off to the left (not visible when last checked), but at the end of the wood bear slightly left across the field, aiming for the far corner of a wood 400m away and heading N.

-- 2. In the field corner veer left through the tree boundary on a short path which crosses a ditch on a plank bridge and emerges into the bottom corner of a large irregularly-shaped field.
-Follow a faint path going diagonally up across it, heading NNW towards the left-hand end of a clump of trees projecting into the field, 250m away. - 3.
-On reaching these trees bear right to head towards the right-hand side of a wide gap 150m away, with the North Downs visible beyond.
-After passing between two pine trees carry on alongside the wood on the right-hand side of the gap.
-Halfway along ignore a footpath off to the left, but at the end of the trees bear slightly left across the field, heading N. - 4.
-The field path becomes less distinct after you cross a field boundary, but the right of way continues in the same direction.
-Aim for the right-hand end of another line of trees, then bear slightly right towards the corner of a hedge 200m away.
-On reaching the hedge bear right to go alongside it. - 5.
-Halfway along turn left through a gate in the hedge into a meadow.
+Along the way you cross a field boundary and the visibility of the path might change (for better or worse). - 4.
+At the corner of the wood bear slightly right, aiming for the corner of a hedge 200m away.
+On reaching it bear right to go alongside it.
+Halfway along its length turn left through a gate in the hedge into a meadow.
 Turn half-right and follow a grassy path to another gate, which leads out onto a lane in the smallest part of Hollingbourne1, Broad Street.